-The 1972 Act provides that the total cost of installation, construction, operation, maintenance and servicing of landscaping, street lighting and park and recreational facilities can be recovered by the District.
+The 1972 Act provides that the total cost of installation, construction, operation, maintenance and servicing of landscaping, streetlighting and park and recreational facilities can be recovered by the District.
 Maintenance can include the repair and replacement of existing facilities, including graffiti removal.
 Servicing can include electrical and associated costs from a public utility.
 Incidental expenses, including administration of the District, engineering fees, legal fees, printing, posting and mailing of notices and all other costs associated with the annual collection process can also be included.

 The 1972 Act requires that a special fund be set up for the revenues and expenditures of the District.
 Funds raised by the assessments shall be used only for the purpose as stated herein.
-A contribution by the City of Hercules may be made to reduce assessments, as the City Council deems appropriate.
-Any balance remaining on July 1 must be carried over to the next fiscal year unless the funds are being accumulated for future capital improvements and operating reserves.

-The operation, maintenance and servicing costs for FY 2019-20 are summarized on the following page.
+The operation, maintenance and servicing costs for FY 2022-23 are summarized on the following page.
 These cost estimates were provided by the City of Hercules.